 - Creepy Guys

 I have yet to meet a girl who doesn’t have a creepy guy story.
 And I am just another.
-Let’s break down to the top creeps.
+Let’s break down my top unfavorable interactions.
 When I was 19, I met a guy at a Japanese Student Organization event.
 During a lunch outing, this guy admitted to be 32 years old and commenced to question me on every Facebook photo I was tagged in.
 At 20, I was approached by a student organization to sign a petition.
 I agreed, and the person who took my signature also copied my number from the ballot.
-After one date I was done with him, and after one date he decided he wanted a serious relationship and for two years has tried to remain in contact me.
-He was also 9 years older.
-And the last to make the top list was my TA of two semesters.
-He not only graded my homework and was avidly helping me in lab, my TA was messaging me frequently on Facebook to go on “outings” together.
+After one date I was done with him, and after one date he decided he wanted a serious relationship.
+For two years he has tried to remain in contact with me.
+Oh, and he was also 9 years older.
+The last to make the top of the list was my TA of two semesters.
+My TA not only graded my homework and helped me in lab, he would also message me frequently on Facebook to go on “outings” together.
 Several rejections later, my TA snapped at me for being stupid and accused me of cheating.
 I’m nothing special, I was just stupid enough to give these people acknowledgement.

 - Living Situations